AVEO Pharmaceuticals - So, About That Death Rattle

 What the heck happened?

-The company current has a struggle on its hands in terms of gaining cash, and their late-stage developmental drug for kidney cancer appears to me like an also-ran of an earlier era for treatment.
+The company currently has a struggle on its hands in terms of gaining cash, and their late-stage developmental drug for kidney cancer appears to me like an also-ran of an earlier era for treatment.

 So said I back in April, and so I was proven wrong as news came down the way that the company's lead drug, an angiogenesis inhibitor called tivozanib, was given a positive opinion in Europe.